 Breaking down these listening skills into small steps can make it feel less overwhelming or intimidating and over time you will notice this practice paying off in your conversations with friends, partners, family, and colleagues.

 However, if while practicing these strategies you notice a few are really tough to learn and use, asking for help or more resources could get you over that obstacle.
 Emotional intelligence coaches can help coach you through the more difficult aspects of identifying emotions, regulating and managing them, and utilizing these skills in your relationships.

 So, it turns out there is so much more to listening than just hearing what another person is saying and responding to them!
 I hope these skills are useful in your exploration of how you listen to those around you and hope they help cultivate presence, openness, empathy, and better understanding in your relationships.

-Kara Castells, M.S., MFTC is a couples counselor, life coach, and individual therapist who creates an accepting and supportive environment for you to find clarity in your personal life and relationships.
-She is skillful at applying systemic and evidence-based approaches to create lasting change.
+Meet Kara: a couples counselor, life coach, and individual therapist who creates an accepting and supportive environment for you to find clarity in your personal life and relationships.
+She is skillful at applying emotionally focused, systemic and evidence-based approaches to help deepen your understanding of yourself, increase your emotional connections, and create lasting change.

 If you’re ready to grow, we’re here to help.
 Connect with us, and let us know your hopes and goals.
 We’ll follow up with recommendations, and will help you schedule a first, free consultation.